 Patients with a previous history of thromboembolic disease may be at increased risk for venous or arterial thrombosis.

 Tranexamic acid should not be administered concomitantly with Factor IX Complex concentrates or Anti-inhibitor Coagulant concentrates, as the risk of thrombosis may be increased.

 Patients with disseminated intravascular coagulation (DIC), who require treatment with tranexamic acid, must be under strict supervision of a physician experienced in treating this disorder.

 Tranexamic acid may cause dizziness and therefore may influence the ability to drive or use machines.

-No studies of interactions between Tranexamic Acid Injection and other drugs have been conducted.
+No studies of interactions between tranexamic acid and other drugs have been conducted.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 An increased incidence of leukemia in male mice receiving tranexamic acid in food at a concentration of 4.8% (equivalent to doses as high as 5 g/kg/day) may have been related to treatment.
 Female mice were not included in this experiment.

 Hyperplasia of the biliary tract and cholangioma and adenocarcinoma of the intrahepatic biliary system have been reported in one strain of rats after dietary administration of doses exceeding the maximum tolerated dose for 22 months.
 Hyperplastic, but not neoplastic, lesions were reported at lower doses.
 Subsequent long-term dietary administration studies in a different strain of rat, each with an exposure level equal to the maximum level employed in the earlier experiment, have failed to show such hyperplastic / neoplastic changes in the liver.
 No mutagenic activity has been demonstrated in several in vitro and in vivo test systems.